 Conclusion: If you are a beginner who starts music production, then Image-Line FL 20 is a great and affordable choice.
 The “Producer” edition offers full song creation and audio recording; it has a sweet price and all customers who purchase it receive lifetime updates.
 FL 20 also has three more bundles to offer.
 The affordable “Fruity” edition, the “Signature Bundle” will also provide extra plugins and a very expensive “All plugins Bundle” for complete access.

 Musicians who use it: Avicii, Martin Garrix, David Guetta, Bassjackers, Gesaffelstein

 6. AVID PRO TOOLS

 We have seen so far the most popular and user-friendly DAWs among DJs and producers.
 Now its time for a workstation that has been created to serve primarily professional audio engineers.
 Avid Pro Tools is used by musicians worldwide such as Hans Zimmer, Linkin Park, Bjork, and many more.
 There is nothing a professional musician needs, and this platform cannot handle it.

-It is commonly seen in the semi-pro, and professional recording studios.
-It has an old-school interface that might not be very user-friendly but brings nostalgia and familiarity to veteran audio engineers.
+It is commonly seen in semi-pro, and professional recording studios.
+It has an old-school interface that might not be user-friendly but brings nostalgia and familiarity to veteran audio engineers.

-This MAC and WIN compatible software offer superb recording and editing tools, featuring over 70 effects and plug-ins.
+This MAC and WIN compatible software offers superb recording and editing tools, featuring over 70 effects and plug-ins.
 Last, worth mentioning is the Track Commit.
 A powerful and unique tool that allows you to work collaborate and share projects with musicians from all around the world, without even the need to have the same requirements.
-It is probably one of the best DAW for hip hop and rock music producers and bands.
+It is probably one of the best DAW for hip-hop and rock music producers and bands.